 Where public benefit justification is required, this is documented in the form of a Regulatory Impact Statement (RIS).
 A RIS incorporates a cost-benefit analysis of the restrictions or significant impacts and considers alternative options for achieving the objectives of the legislation.
 Public consultation is also a mandatory component of a RIS.

-In line with the Government's commitment to legislative reform, the Economic Reform Unit has prepared Legislation Repeal Acts to repeal acts and rescind subordinate legislation identified as being no longer necessary.
+In the past, the Economic Reform Unit has prepared Legislation Repeal Acts to repeal acts and rescind subordinate legislation identified as being no longer necessary.

 NCP encompasses a range of measures designed to promote competition including:

 3. structural reform of public monopolies;

 4. third party access to essential infrastructure; and

 5. legislation review.”